flancia-coop/doc.anagora.org/social-coop-tech-group.md

 ## 2025-12-17

-- Attending: Ammar, Calix, Dan,
+- Attending: Ammar, Calix, Dan, Flan
 - Check-ins:
     - Visas 😭
-    - Temporarily deputising family members into TWG 🙃
+    - Temporarily deputising family members into TWG 🙃 (hanging out with kids)
-    -
+    - Organizing towards strike ✊ Vacation soon
+    - In the woods, multitasking getting the wood stove going, single board computers!
+    - Waiting for the end of the year, it's been a long year subjectively speaking!
+        - Looking forward to smoother sailing health wise

 - We should bump max_connections (and maybe shared_buffers) in Postgres